francescogabbrielli/SwiftAwsSesTransport/README.md

-# SwiftAwsSesTransport - NOT TESTED NOR RELEASED YET
+# SwiftAwsSesTransport
-Swift Mailer Transport for using AWS SES Php Api v3.
+Swift Mailer Transport for using AWS SES Php Api v2/v3.

 ## What is it?
-It's a simple transport for use with Swiftmailer to send mail over AWS SES.
+It's a transport for use with Swiftmailer to send mail over AWS SES.
-An updated version of the transport by jmhobbs using AWS SesClient.
+An updated version of the transport by jmhobbs using AWS SesClient v2 / v3.

 ## Where do I put it?
 [comment]: < The best way to use it is through [composer](https://getcomposer.org/). >